sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 ## Generate a Makefile with CMake

+0. Activate your venv ``source /path/to/sofa-venv/bin/activate`` and tell cmake to look there to find pybind11 ``export CMAKE_PREFIX_PATH=/path/to/sofa-venv/lib/python3.12/site-packages``

 1. Create build directories respecting the arrangement above.

 2. Run CMake-GUI and set source folder and build folder.